Cascoda/cascoda-sdk/posix/app/chilictl/README.md

 COMMANDS
         list
-                Utility for listing connected chili devices
+                Utility for listing connected chili devices type 'list -h' for more info

         flash
-                Utility for flashing new binaries to connected chili devices pipe
+                Utility for flashing new binaries to connected chili devices, or to do a full erase type 'flash -h' for more info

+        pipe
-                Utility for piping binary commands to/from a connected chili device
+                Utility for piping binary commands to/from a connected chili device type 'pipe -h' for more info

+        reboot
+                Utility for rebooting connected chili devices type 'reboot -h' for more info
 ```

 ## Listing